 MEMBERSHIP MEETINGS

 Section 1.
 Annual Meeting.
-An annual business meeting of the voting members of the Chapter shall be held at such time and place as shall be determined by the Chapter Board of Directors.
+An annual business meeting of the Chapter Members of the Chapter shall be held at such time and place as shall be determined by the Chapter Board of Directors.

 Section 2.
 Special Meetings.
-Special meetings of the voting members of the Chapter may be called at the request of the President, a majority of the Chapter Board of Directors, or at 3 the written request of 10% of the Chapter’s voting members.
+Special meetings of the Chapter Members may be called at the request of the President, a majority of the Chapter Board of Directors, or at 3 the written request of 10% of the Chapter’s Members.
 The time and place for holding special meetings shall be determined by the Chapter Board of Directors.

 Section 3.
 Education, Social and other Meetings and Functions.
 The Chapter shall hold such educational, social and other meetings and functions as may be determined by the Chapter Board of Directors.